Bills reward Allen with new contract after NFL MVP season. Deal is worth $330M, AP source says

-ORCHARD PARK, N.Y. — (AP) — NFL MVP Josh Allen was rewarded Sunday with a contract extension worth $330 million, with $250 million of it guaranteed, which makes him among the league’s highest-paid players.
+ORCHARD PARK, N.Y. — (AP) — NFL MVP Josh Allen was rewarded Sunday with a contract extension worth $330 million, including an NFL record $250 million of it guaranteed, which makes him among the league’s highest-paid players.

 The Buffalo Bills announced the agreement, while two people with knowledge of the deal revealed the contract's value to The Associated Press.
 The people spoke to the AP on the condition of anonymity because the Bills did not release that figure, which was first reported by ESPN.com.